Bowling Green Falcons men's ice hockey: Return to the CCHA and Williams Comes Home (2021-Present)

 Beginning with the 2021-2022 season, the Central Collegiate Hockey Association returned after an 8 year absence, and that was where Bowling Green and a handful of other former WCHA schools chose to compete moving forward.
 This is also the time that the program took a bit of a downturn, as the Falcons went 15-19-3, 15-19-2, and 13-22-1 in their first 3 seasons in the conference, which would be Eigner's last 3 seasons as head coach.

 After a 16-day search, on March 27, 2024, Bowling Green officially announced the hire of alumnus and former interim head coach Dennis Williams, who would return to lead the program through a building phase.
 As he had a World Juniors medal as the head coach of the Canadian national team and plenty of experience coaching in the WHL, as well as Bowling Green's athletic director Derek van der Merwe having the foresight to know that major juniors players would soon be eligible for NCAA competition, most in Bowling Green felt that it was a huge, program-changing hire.

-The big-time nature of the hire rang true right away, as Williams came in and immediately improved Bowling Green to 18-14-4 in his first season in charge, including sweeping a home CCHA playoff series against rival Michigan Tech, who had swept them in the playoffs and gone on to win the Mason Cup a year earlier.
-The 5-win increase from the year before and the first playoff series win since 2020 had Falcon fans excited, knowing the type of program Williams was leading moving forward.
+In Williams' first season in charge, Bowling Green improved to 18-14-4, including sweeping a home CCHA playoff series against rival Michigan Tech, who had swept them in the playoffs and gone on to win the Mason Cup a year earlier.